Reveni Labs Camera Tester

 Leaf Shutter mode is used to test any in-lens shutters such as those on point-and-shoots, not-interchangeable lens cameras, fixed-lens rangefinders, and the like.
 These tests are done at full LED panel brightness.

 SAMPLE: Single or running average mode can be selected.
-After showing the graph and results briefly, the averages will be displayed.
+After briefly showing the graph and results, the averages will be displayed.

 The Camera Tester performs a high speed analog analysis of the shutter performance, and determines the opening time, fully open time, closing time, and effective shutter speed.